jphalimi/PythonForMIC/Doc/library/pyclbr.rst

 ----------------

-The :class:`Function` objects used as values in the dictionary returned by :func:`readmodule_ex` provide the following attributes:
+The :class:`Function` objects used as values in the dictionary returned by :func:`readmodule_ex` provide the following data members:

 .. attribute:: Function.module